Before the Rain (1994 film): Production and release

 The creation of the film served partly as a homecoming for Manchevski, who had lived in New York City since the 1980s.
 During the 1990s, Manchevski wrote a six-page outline for the film and managed to secure the support of the British Screen for the project.
 The British financial commitment was enhanced by French financing and support by the Macedonian ministry of culture.
 Shooting took place at a variety of locations across Macedonia in 1993.
 The film was initially not set in Macedonia.
 Manchevski had originally hoped to sidestep political specifics by setting the film in an anonymous country.
-Nicolas Gaster was the editor and Manuel Teran was the cinematographer.
+Nicolas Gaster was the editor, and Manuel Teran was the cinematographer.
 The band Anastasia composed the film's soundtrack.
 The film was released in 1994 and widely distributed in the Western world.
 It was Manchevski's first feature film and was an international breakthrough for the Croatian actor Rade Šerbedžija.

 The film's non-linear three-act structure was inspired by Aleksander Petrović's film Three (1965).
 The film also contains allusions to Sergei Eisenstein, Andrei Tarkovsky, and others.
 For example, the scene where Aleksandar whistles "Raindrops Keep Fallin' on My Head" while riding his bicycle is a conspicuous nod to Butch Cassidy and the Sundance Kid, directed by George Roy Hill.

 Themes

 One of the main points of focus in the film is the ethnic clash that existed between Orthodox Macedonians and the Albanian Muslim minority in the early 1990s.
-It offers a view on how sociocultural norms and mechanisms can give rise to nationalism that grows into phobia of the foreign.
+It offers a view on how sociocultural norms and mechanisms can give rise to nationalism that grows into a phobia of the foreign.
 Additionally, through the character of Aleksandar, the film offers a view of the "cultural shock" and foreignness he experiences upon reintegrating and returning to his home country after being away.